tuehellstern/presentations/slippage.md

 ---

+#Aura happens when we glitch.
-- Aura happens when we glitch it.
-When we smear from the digital into the physical.
+- When we smear from the digital into the physical.
+- When we have to use a different sense to _make sense_.

 --

 > Digital data does not contain its own interpretation...Glitch art is a refusal to submit to this intended interpretation [Manon & Temkin 2011](http://www.worldpicturejournal.com/WP_6/Manon.html)

---
+---

 ### Buying and Selling Human Remains on Instagram